 Why a Home Gym Doesn’t Have to Be Expensive

-The truth of the matter is that a home gym can cost just about as much as you want to spend.
+We want to break a commonly held notion: “Build a home gym is too expensive!”The truth of the matter is that a home gym can cost just about as much as you want to spend.
 We’ve seen home gyms ranging anywhere from less than $100 all the way up to 6-figure, multi-room set-ups.

-However, just about every home gym starts the same way, with a few basic pieces of equipment and grows from there.
+However, just about every home gym starts the same way, with a few basic pieces of equipment that you can get on sale over Labor Day, Black Friday, and other holidays.
 Don’t make the mistake of thinking that you have to buy everything all at once.
 Sure, buying many items at once can help save on shipping, but if it prevents you from ever starting a home gym then it’s a poor decision.

 There are two main reasons you don’t have to spend a ton of money on building a home gym.
 One, you don’t have to have all of the machines and contraptions that are found at your local YMCA.
 In fact, you can get away with just a few main pieces of equipment and as you have money, you can increase your equipment selection, and thus the variety of exercises you can perform.

 The Equipment We Recommend Starting With

 Sure, you may need to get creative, but the amount of workouts that can be done with a barbell and plates is astounding (not to mention the progress.
 Coop, the founder of Garage Gym Reviews, increased the weight he could lift on nearly every lift using only a barbell, squat rack, and pull up bar for 90 days.)

 The first pieces of equipment we recommend starting with are:

-- A Barbell
+- A barbell

-- A Bench Press
+- A bench press

 With these four items, you can accomplish nearly any goal you’d like.

 If you want to lose weight, do high reps at a high intensity with a low amount of rest time.
 Mix in some sprints, long-distance running, biking (if you have one), and throw in a $10 jump rope for some extra variety and you’ll be on your way to losing weight.
 Don’t forget the most important part though, sticking to your diet.

 If you want to put on muscle and increase strength, focus on low to mid rep ranges with increasing weights each workout and make sure to increase your caloric intake.
 Following a program like Starting Strength or even signing up for Starting Strength Online Coaching can be extremely beneficial and can be followed with only the above-recommended equipment.
-The fitness industry benefits from complication, don’t fall into their trap.
+The fitness industry benefits from complications, don’t fall into their trap.
 Training doesn’t need to be nearly as complicated as they’d have you believe.

 We’ll get into more detail on why we recommend each of these pieces of equipment as well as the additional items later in the article, but just be assured that we’ve found these to provide the most bang for your buck, can be found easily and cheaply, and if bought right the first time can be passed down to your children.